Gostport/3d-printed-plant-pots/product_design.md

-# Product Design Expert Ideas
+# Product Design Expert Final Selection

-1. **Modular, Stackable Designs**
-   - Create pots that can be stacked or snapped together for custom arrangements and vertical gardens.
-   - *Rationale*: Encourages repeat purchases, enables personalized layouts, ideal for small spaces.

-2. **Self-Watering Feature Integration**
-   - Integrate simple self-watering reservoirs or wicking systems into the pot design.
-   - *Rationale*: Adds user convenience and value, appeals to beginner gardeners and busy customers.

-3. **Customizable Patterns and Color Options**
-   - Allow customers to select from a wide array of colors, surface textures, or upload their own patterns before printing.
-   - *Rationale*: Maximizes appeal for gift and décor markets, increases perceived uniqueness and value.
+**Modular, Stackable Designs** is the winning idea.
+The discussion highlighted the appeal for diverse spaces, easy visual marketing, and repeat purchases.
+Complexity in printing is acknowledged, but its versatility and engagement potential make it strongest.